dash4vatar/goDNS/README.md

 # goDNS
-A DNS server implemented in Golang
+A DNS resolver implemented in Rust